turkdevops/rfcs/text/0000-execution-environments.md

 # Summary
 [summary]: #summary

-Add support for different execution environments for buildpacks, with testing as the first use case.
+Add buildpack support for multiple execution environments, with better support for testing as the first use case.

 # Definitions
 [definitions]: #definitions